peterKoh06/peterKoh06/README.md

 ## Hi there 👋

-I'm Peter, studying software development and enterprise computing in Australia.
+I'm Peter, studying software development and enterprise computing in Australia (Brisbane).

 I'm trying to become better at backend programming.